Stalking expert Nico van den Dries

 Corporate stalking on the rise

 The rise of multimedia such as websites, LinkedIN, Facebook and Twitter have contributed to the increasing awareness of, for example, company directors.
 The risk of drivers becoming victims of stalking has also increased, because research shows that there is a clear relationship between the number of public appearances and the risk of stalking.
 This part is also often corporate stalking mentioned.

 Perpetrators and their behavior

 Most behaviors are mainly sending letters, emails, apps, text messages and making phone calls.
 In almost half of the cases, threats can also be made.
 What is surprising is that the stalking usually lasts for years with weekly or monthly stalking that can sometimes stop for a while.
 Logically, this leads to stress for most victims and can also lead to despair and fear of the future.

-Nico van den Dries: Most behaviors can be classified in a model, I will only mention a marathon as an example, the behaviors often start as mentioned above and can be classified in the first 30 kilometers.
-The last part is therefore often the toughest and often manifests itself by serious facts such as attacking, following, setting cars on fire, damage to property, terrifying on a physical basis and even in extreme cases physical violence to the victim at the finish. of the marathon.
-The objective in stopping stalking is of course to ensure that the perpetrator does not reach the finish line.
+Most behaviors can be accommodated in a model.
+I will mention a marathon as an example, the behaviors often start as mentioned above and can be accommodated in the first 30 kilometers.
+The last part is therefore often the toughest and often manifests itself through serious acts such as stalking, tracking, setting fire to cars, causing damage to property, frightening on a physical basis and even in extreme cases physical violence to the victim at the finish. of the marathon.
+The objective in stopping stalking is, of course, to ensure that the perpetrator does not reach the finish line.

 In the case of regular stalking, a perpetrator is often known or at least a suspicion of who it is.
 In the case of stalking of famous people, politicians and corporate stalking, it is often unknown who the perpetrator is.
 This is probably mainly because some of the perpetrators are not so much focused on the person himself, but more on his / her views or policy.
 Understandably, victims of an unknown perpetrator often develop paranoid feelings, because almost anyone can be the perpetrator and it is unknown who can still be trusted when confidential information ends up on the street.